SoftInstigate/restheart-website/services.md

 The service is available on GTM+1 timezone, on Business Hours 9:00 AM-5:00 PM, Monday through Friday.

 ### Communication channels
-The Customer ask for takst by using the private RESTHeart Jira Issue Tracker..
+The Customer asks for tasks by using the private RESTHeart Jira Issue Tracker.
-The Customer is provided with accounts for the ticketing system to ask for tasks.
 Once the task is requested, communication between SoftInstigate and the Customer goes via JIRA, chat and videoconference when needed.

 ### Prepaid model